Vauxhall Corsa interior

 The Vauxhall Corsa’s interior looks pretty smart – at least for a reasonably priced small car.
 You get loads of glossy plastic trims on the dashboard and some soft, squidgy plastics on the doors where you’ll rest your arm.
-All Corsas come with a seven-inch touchscreen infotainment system but there’s no option to upgrade to a slick digital driver’s display like in the new VW Polo.
+Every Vauxhall Corsa comes with a seven-inch touchscreen infotainment system but there’s no option to upgrade to a slick digital driver’s display like in the new VW Polo.

 It’s easy to use, but in some places the quality is disappointing